Uncomfortable (song): Release and reception

 Vocalist Lzzy Hale wrote the lyrics to "Uncomfortable" after worrying that she was writing music to please other people, not for herself.

 Halestorm released "Uncomfortable" as the lead single from Vicious on May 30, 2018, as part of the larger album announcement.
 Hottinger was happy with the band's choice to make "Uncomfortable" the first single, "because it's part of that whole idea of challenging things ...
 It's a good introduction to the record".

 The song was released to positive reviews from music critics, with such descriptions as "brilliant", "blistering", and "high-octane".
-Axl Rosenberg of MetalSucks said, "It's been a hot minute since there's been a pop-metal song this well put together", while Robert Pasbani of Metal Injection said that "Uncomfortable "has all the ingredients for a great pop metal song that will surely be all over rock radio and Sirius XM Octane all this summer".
+Axl Rosenberg of MetalSucks said, "It's been a hot minute since there's been a pop-metal song this well put together", while Robert Pasbani of Metal Injection said that "Uncomfortable "has all the ingredients for a great pop metal song that will surely be all over rock radio and SiriusXM Octane all this summer".
 Pasbani praised the "great riffing, crunchy drums, and a really fun vocal performance", the last of which he compared to Joan Jett.
 Hale, when asked whether Halestorm gets nervous about releasing new music, said: "You don't expect the worst, but you're prepared for the worst ...
 But [the reception to "Uncomfortable" has] been overwhelmingly positive, and I'm still, like, 'Where's the catch?
 What's happening here?'"